Average Cost of Owning a Car

 $1,765/year

-Annual cost of a full coverage insurance policy for a typical driver — someone under 65 years old with over six years of driving experience, no accidents and living in a suburban or urban area.
+Annual cost for full coverage if you're under 65, have over six years of driving experience, no accidents and live in a suburban or urban area.

 License, Registration & Taxes